daniel-chu/chess-and-minigames/README.md

        - Objective is to get your king to the other side of the board.
 Checks are not permitted, so you may not check the opposing king, or move your own King into check.
 Pieces start in a special setup.
 If the white King reaches the other side, and the black King reaches the other side right after, the game is a tie (to compensate for white getting to move first).

 **Controls**
-You can use click controls to move pieces, or you can type moves in the input bar below the board.
-Typed moves are formatted like this “D4 D8”, meaning move the piece at D4 to D8.
+  - You can use click controls to move pieces, or you can type moves in the input bar below the board.
+    - Typed moves are formatted like this “D4 D8”, meaning move the piece at D4 to D8.

+**Keyboard Shortcuts**
+  - R: Restart the game
+  - U: Undo the last move